bin-cli/bin-cli/README.md

 <!-- features/1.00-introduction.md -->

-# Bin CLI – A simple task/script runner
+# Bin CLI – A simple task/script runner for any language

 Bin is a simple task runner, designed to be used in code repositories, with scripts written in any programming language.